Kel Seliger: Political life

 Seliger's membership on the Senate Natural Resources Committee aided him in passing several important bills for West Texas.
 House Bill 2161 ensures that effective pipeline safety standards are in place for all construction work around oil and gas pipelines.
 It also establishes a program to address abandoned or orphaned oil and gas wells and includes considerations for potential future periods of decline in oil and gas prices.
 Additionally, House Bill 951 will establish a notice and remediation process for construction around pipelines.

 The Texas Municipal League presented Seliger with its 2005 Distinguished Legislative Service Award for his dedication to protecting and promoting local control.
 He also received the 2005 Rural Legislator of the Year Award from the Association of Rural Communities in Texas.

 Seliger won re-nomination to a full four-year term in the state Senate in the Republican primary held on March 4, 2014.
 He defeated attorney and former Midland Mayor Michael Jackson "Mike" Canon, Sr. (born 1946), 36,623 (52.4 percent) to 33,223 (47.6 percent).

-Seliger is the recipient of the Bell Helicopter 2012 Legislative Leadership Award, the Texas Municipal League's 2011 Legislator of the Year, the Texas District and County Attorneys Association's 2009 Law and Order Award, Legislator of the Year 2009 from the Associated Security Services and Investigators of the State of Texas and the citizens of Odessa honored him with the 2009 Heritage of Odessa Foundation Community Statesman Award in Government.
+Seliger is the recipient of the Bell Helicopter 2012 Legislative Leadership Award, the Texas Municipal League's 2011 Legislator of the Year, the Texas District and County Attorneys Association's 2009 Law and Order Award, Legislator of the Year 2009 from the Associated Security Services and Investigators of the State of Texas.
+The citizens of Odessa honored him with the 2009 Heritage of Odessa Foundation Community Statesman Award in Government.